-Net cash used in investing activities in the first three months of 2012 was \$43.3 million compared to \$52.8 million in the first three months of 2011.
+Net cash used in investing activities in the first nine months of 2012 was \$142.0 million compared to net cash used in investing activities of \$206.4 million in the first nine months of 2011.
 Cash used in investing activities primarily relates to various geographic capacity expansions.
-Capital spending during the remainder of 2012, excluding acquisition expenditures, is expected to range from approximately \$180 million to \$200 million and is intended to be used primarily to purchase equipment, add geographic capacity and to streamline manufacturing capabilities.
+Capital spending during the remainder of 2012, excluding acquisition expenditures, is expected to range from approximately \$55 million to \$65 million and is intended to be used primarily to purchase equipment, add geographic capacity and to streamline manufacturing capabilities.
+During the second quarter of 2012, the Company's Unilin segment made a \$7.0 million equity investment in a laminate flooring facility in Brazil.

-Net cash provided by financing activities in the first three months of 2012 was \$72.0 million compared to \$8.4 million in the first three months of 2011.
+Net cash used in financing activities in the first nine months of 2012 was \$87.7 million compared to net cash used in financing activities of \$8.0 million in the first nine months of 2011.
 The proceeds from the incremental term loan facility of \$150.0 million discussed below were used to pay down the revolving portion of the Senior Credit Facility.
-The increase in total borrowings on the Senior Credit Facility was primarily used for the purchase of the non-controlling interest within the Dal-Tile segment for \$35.0 million and funding of working capital.
+The increase in total borrowings on the Senior Credit Facility was primarily used to pay down the Company's senior 7.20% notes due April 15, 2012, as well as the purchase of the non-controlling interest within the Dal-Tile segment for \$35.0 million and funding of working capital.

 On July 8, 2011, the Company entered into a five-year, senior, secured revolving credit facility (the "Senior Credit Facility").
 The Senior Credit Facility provides for a maximum of \$900.0 million of revolving credit, including limited amounts of credit in the form of letters of credit and swingline loans.
-The Company paid financing costs of \$8.3 million in connection with its Senior Credit Facility.
+The Company paid financing costs of \$8.2 million in connection with its Senior Credit Facility.
 These costs were deferred and, along with unamortized costs of \$12.3 million related to the Company's prior senior, secured revolving credit facility, are being amortized over the term of the Senior Credit Facility.

 On January 20, 2012, the Company entered into an amendment to the Senior Credit Facility that provides for an incremental term loan facility in the aggregate principal amount of \$150.0 million.
 The Company paid financing costs of \$1.0 million in connection with the amendment to its Senior Credit Facility.
 These costs were deferred and are being amortized over the remaining term of the Senior Credit Facility.
-The incremental term loan facility provides for eight scheduled quarterly principal payments of \$1.875 million, with the first such payment due on June 30, 2012, followed by four scheduled quarterly principal payments of \$3.750 million, with all remaining quarterly principal payments of \$5.625 million prior to maturity.
+The incremental term loan facility provides for eight scheduled quarterly principal payments of \$1.875 million, with the first such payment due on June 30, 2012, followed by four scheduled quarterly principal payments of \$3.750 million, with remaining quarterly principal payments of \$5.625 million prior to maturity.